Resident Travel Information

 - Make your travel arrangements

-- Suggestion: Start exploring culture and developing your cross-cultural competence by attending OIP events prior to leaving the country.
+- SUGGESTION: Start exploring culture and developing your cross-cultural competence by attending events that OIP organizes and promotes throughout the year.

 2-4 Months Prior to Departure

-- Give a poster presentation at the Fall and/or Spring International Educational Experience Showcase, if available.
+- Give a poster presentation at the Fall and/or Spring International Educational Experience Showcases if available.
+Connect with srader@kumc.edu for dates and times upon your return.